jdkelley/dockerfiles/README.md

 You can find most of these built as images and available on dockerhub under [jdkelley](https://hub.docker.com/r/jdkelley).
 I use these images on a daily basis.
 Feel free to use them.

 If an image doesn't work for you or you have an image you would like added, drop a pull request.

+Any work I have done here is released under the [MIT License][1].

+[1]: ./LICENSE "MIT"